rishal-hurbans/The-REST-Architectural-Style/README.md

 ```

 ### Level 3 - HATEOAS
-The acryonym HATEAOS means Hypermedia As The Engine Of Application State.
+The acronym HATEAOS means Hypermedia As The Engine Of Application State.
 In essence it involves adding links to your representations to make your API explorable, similar to how links in HTML documents make web sites explorable.

 #### List available API resources
 ```